tpuchal/rocket_controls/README.md

 Normally, one should not add objects to repository straight from the constructor, but in this case I think it can be allowed.
 After all we are dealing with a very simple system and I believe that is ok in this case.

+I could have probably grouped all the system outputs somehow and throw them out of the business logic, however in its current state the project does not seem to have readability issues.

 When it comes to going all in on TDD I have not been working strictly in cycle of: write tests->tests fail->write code->test pass.
 Some of the work has been done this way, some of the work has been not.
 Probably, if all the work had been done this way would prove that I can do TDD properly, however sometimes it is easier to write logic first and then start thinking of corner cases later.